-Figure 14.–Estimated catch by fishery and escapement for the adult coho salmon return to the Berners River, 1990–2014.
+Figure 14.–Estimated harvest by fishery and escapement for the adult coho salmon return to the Berners River, 1990–2014.
 Other fisheries include commercial purse seine, marine sport, and commercial drift gillnet fisheries conducted outside of Lynn Canal (District 115).

 Depicted escapement and biological escapement goal bounds are based on the survey count goal (Clark et al. 1994) multiplied by 1.2412.